jonwzheng/QM_descriptors_calculation/README.md

 ### Output
-The code will generate three folders, as specified by the arguments '--MMFF_conf_folder', '--xtb_folder', '--DFT_folder', which hold results for MMFF conformer searching, semi-empirical optimization, and DFT electronic structure calculations, respectively.
+The code will generate three folders, as specified by the arguments '--FF_conf_folder', '--xtb_folder', '--DFT_folder', which hold results for MMFF conformer searching, semi-empirical optimization, and DFT electronic structure calculations, respectively.